Snowiiii/Pumpkin/docs/config/introduction.md

 Pumpkin aims to support the latest Minecraft Version.
 If you want to host a Pumpkin server in any other version, there is a project called [ViaProxy](https://github.com/ViaVersion/ViaProxy).

 - Make sure to allow Proxy connections.
 - Pumpkin and ViaProxy have no connection, don't submit issues reguarding their code.
-Furthermore, this is a 3rd party proxy and Pumpkin does not take any responsability for the good or the bad.
+Furthermore, this is a 3rd party proxy and Pumpkin does not take any responsibility for the good or the bad.

 #### Key Features: